data-lessons/librarycarpentry/CONTRIBUTING.md

 contributions from [Owen Stephens](https://github.com/ostephens), and has been forked here to facilitate further development during the Mozilla Science Lab Global Sprint, 2-3 June.

-See more about the initial Library Carpentry project here [here](https://github.com/LibraryCarpentry).
+See more about the initial Library Carpentry project [here](https://github.com/LibraryCarpentry).

 In this fork, we welcome contributions of all kinds: new lessons, additions to existing materials, fixes for errors, and bug reports.